- Home /

 Teachers to strike over workload, salaries, and shortages

-The resolution of this dispute is now in the hands of Premier Perrottet.
+Mr Gavrielatos said the resolution of the dispute was now in the hands of the Premier Dominic Perrottet.

-“The Perrottet Government is refusing to listen to the warnings of its own education department that the unsustainable workloads and uncompetitive salaries of teachers are contributing to growing shortages and turning people off teaching.
+“The Perrottet Government is refusing to listen to the warnings of its own education department that unsustainable workloads and uncompetitive salaries of teachers are contributing to growing shortages and turning people off teaching,” he said.

 “Every year teachers have been asked to do more and every year their salary has fallen compared to other professions.